 - Loss of public access

 Approximate cost: $174,784 with $74,984 provided by the Great Lakes Restoration Initiative

-Key partners (public and private): The U.S. Fish and Wildlife Service, New York State Department of Environmental Conservation, Constellation Energy, Friends of Northern Montezuma Wetlands Complex, and Northern Montezuma Audubon Society.
+Key partners: Great Lakes Restoration Initiative, the U.S. Fish and Wildlife Service, New York State Department of Environmental Conservation, Constellation Energy, Friends of Northern Montezuma Wetlands Complex, and Northern Montezuma Audubon Society